PeoplePlusAI/occ-hack-gui/README.md

 The `docs` folder contains project documentation and related documents.
 To access or contribute to the documentation, please refer to [docs/README.md](docs/README.md).

 ## Issues

-Provide instructions for reporting issues:

 If you encounter any issues with the project, please create a new issue using the [issue template](.github/ISSUE_TEMPLATE.md).
 Provide as much detail as possible to help us understand and resolve the issue.

-## Pull Requests

-Explain your process for accepting pull requests:

 ## Volunteer & contribute